 The proceeds from these our Credit Facilities were used to (i) pay off our previous term loan and revolving credit facility with Wells Fargo Bank, N.A. in the amount of \$52.1 million and \$15 million, respectively, (ii) redeem all of our remaining 10% Subordinated Notes due 2017 (our "Subordinated Notes") in the amount of \$33.4 million, (iii) fund a \$25 million special dividend to our stockholders and (iv) pay transaction fees and expenses in connection therewith (collectively, the "2013 Refinancing").
 The indebtedness outstanding under our Credit Facilities is secured by substantially all the assets of the Company.
-In particular, the indebtedness outstanding under (i) the Wells Facility is secured by a first-priority security interest in all of the current assets of the Company, including inventory and accounts receivable, and a second-priority security interest in the collateral that secures the GCI Facility on a first-priority basis, and (ii) the GCI Facility is secured by a first-priority basis.
+In particular, the indebtedness outstanding under (i) the Wells Facility is secured by a first-priority security interest in all of the current assets of the Company, including inventory and accounts receivable, and a second-priority security interest in the collateral that secures the GCI Facility on a first-priority security interest in all of the fixed assets and intellectual property of the Company, and a second-priority interest in the collateral that secures the Wells Facility on a first-priority basis.